benlenarts/Drag.Flick/README.md

 	#JS
 	var myDrag = new Drag.Flick('anElement');

-The options available are the same as those available to `Drag`, plus the following:
+This extension adds the following options and events:

   - **friction**: controls how fast the object will decelerate after it's released
   - **bounce**: controls how much the object will 'bounce' off the drag limits after it's released
+  - **onMoveEnd**: Executed when the dragged element comes to a full stop.